alwex/php-database-migration/README.md

 You will be prompted to answer a series of questions about your environment, and then a config file will be saved in `./.php-database-migration/environments/[env].yml`.
-You can skip all questions except the databse driver.
+You can skip all questions except the database driver.
 But if you do not enter a database name, then you have to suppy it as an option in the following commands ( --database=foo ).
 This is useful for e.g. testing scripts that create and copy databases on the fly.